-Contract Librarian I-IV is the faculty title used for professional librarians on contract status who are not eligible for continuing appointment.
+Contract Librarian I-IV is and Senior Contract Librarian are the faculty titles used for professional librarians on contract status who are not eligible for continuing appointment.

-4-B(2)(c) Clinical Scholar And Similar Titles
+4-B(2)(-c) Clinical Scholar And Similar Titles

 For individuals who have gained high scholarly or artistic distinction in their fields, primarily engaged in clinical, creative, or professional practice, teaching or research, but whose effort profile or type of research or creativity differs from that of tenured faculty.
 It is a high honor that may be awarded by the President of the University on evidence of leadership and impact in the field after recommendation by a school committee and dean, and the University Committee on Appointments, Promotions and Tenure.
 It is equal in status and dignity with tenure though without the employment guarantees of tenure.
 It is differentiated from the clinical titles mentioned below.